nuagenetworks/monostack-example/README.md

 @end
 ```

-Now we need to use this associator in the `ViewControllers/SKListsModule.j`.
+We need to use this associator in the `ViewControllers/SKListsModule.j`.

 Edit the file and make it look like:

 ```objj
 @import <Foundation/Foundation.j>